thantzinbagan/Testminer/README.md

-# Testminer
-crypto mining for cpu miner test
-# Thant-xmr-miner
+# wolf-xmr-miner
-Thant's OpenCL XMR Miner for AMD GPUs
+Wolf's OpenCL XMR Miner for AMD GPUs

 If you get an error about clCreateBuffer - lower your rawintensity.
 See the example config xmr.conf for details.